 Moving is a stressful process.
 Especially if you’re not only moving jobs but if you’re planning to move home too.
 It can feel particularly overwhelming if you’re not moving alone – partners, family and pets all have to move too!
 Often, resulting in added pressure and worry.

 Whilst weighing up the pros and cons of relocating for a new job, you could receive a great deal of advice for free.
-Whilst this might be your first time relocating, an experienced recruitment consultant are likely to have encountered this situation before.
+Whilst this might be your first time relocating, an experienced recruitment consultant is likely to have encountered this situation before.
 Obviously, we don’t expect our consultants to decorate your new home.
 However, they will be able to put you in contact with local removal services that you might not be familiar with in a new town.

 But, I Heard That Clients Are Reluctant to Hire Relocators, is That True?